fgr81/EKF-AUS-NL/README.md

+## DISCLAIMER

+This is a sperimental branch, it is not working.
+Pybind11 allow using EKF_AUS instances inside python scripts, as slam.py .

 ## Synopsis

 This library implements the EKF-AUS-NL ( Extended Kalman Filter with Assimilation confined in the Unstable Space) algorithm, presented by A. Trevisan and L. Palatella in